Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 How do I compare transfer companies when transferring and receiving money via French Polynesia?

-Here’s how to make sure you get the best value for your pounds when sending money to French Polynesia.
+Here’s how to make sure you get the best value for your European euros when sending money to French Polynesia.

 - Pick-up methods.
 Depending on where and to whom the funds are going, you can choose between different pick-up methods.
 Money can be deposited directly into the recipient’s account or the recipient can collect the funds in person at a designated pick-up point.